Salim Abdool Karim: Scientific advice and policy contributions

-Scientific Recognition
+Scientific recognition

-Professor Abdool Karim is an elected Fellow of the Royal Society.
+Karim is an elected Fellow of the Royal Society.
 He is an elected Member of the National Academy of Medicine.
 He is a Fellow of the International Science Council.
 In addition, he is a Member / Fellow of the American Society for Microbiology, Association of American Physicians (AAP), The World Academy of Sciences (TWAS), African Academy of Sciences (AAS), Academy of Science in South Africa (ASSAf) and the Royal Society of South Africa (RSSAf).

-He is a member of the editorial board of the The New England Journal of Medicine.
+He is a member of the editorial board of The New England Journal of Medicine.
 He serves on the International Advisory Boards of Lancet HIV and The Lancet - Global Health.
 He also previously served as a member of the Board of Reviewing Editors of eLife, Associate Editor for AIDS Clinical Care and Corresponding Editor for the International Journal of Infectious Diseases.
 He has served as a Reviewer for more than 40 scientific journals.

 He has chaired and organized several AIDS conferences, most prominently as Chairperson of the Scientific Program Committee for the 2000 Durban XIII^{th} International AIDS Conference that redefined the global AIDS response and led to antiretrovirals becoming affordable.
 He is frequently invited to deliver plenary addresses at major international conferences, including talks at the International AIDS Conference (including the Opening Plenary in the 2014 International AIDS Conference in Melbourne, Australia), the International AIDS Vaccine Conference, International Microbicides Conference and the International Society for Infectious Diseases Conference.